sophont01/QFSEF/README.md

 `runEF.m` calls `utils/qSIM.m` to simulate exposure stack (which internally runs the quaternion factorization function `utils/qFactorize.m`).
 Then it fuses the simulated stack using `utils/qExposure_fusion.m`  and denoises the fused image by running the python script `denoise.py`.
 The results are generated in the `results` folder in the root directory.

 * You can raise an issue on github or email the first author (emailID from paper title) in case of any problem.

+## Errata
+A small bug in the code leads to vectorization of the image channels before optimization.
+This makes the low-rank optimization redundant.
+This has no effect on the final metrics and quality but the explanation should now be changed from low-rank to L_1 optimization predominently.

 ##
 MIT License